 A pre-approval regulatory process for new financial derivatives is a practical means to help avoid the proliferation of harmful products.

-“Raffles” with Nicole Immorlica, Christina Lee, Brendan Lucier and Josh Mollner, under preparation.
-Email me for early notes.
+“Raffles” with Nicole Immorlica, Brendan Lucier and Josh Mollner, submitted February 2017.
+(SSRN)

 A simple variant on the familiar “trick-tray” raffle implements approximate cardinal efficiency in the allocation of indivisible goods without transfers in a large population.